-It is an elementary fact that modules over a commutative ring in general cannot be classified, and it is also well-known that we either have to pose severe restrictions on either the ring or on the class of modules to cure this problem.
-One of the restrictions on the modules are freeness assumption intensively studied in the last decades.
+Abstract.
+It is a well-known fact that modules over a commutative ring in general cannot be classified, and it is also well-known that we have to impose severe restrictions on either the ring or on the class of modules to solve this problem.
+One of the restrictions on the modules comes from freeness assumptions which have been intensively studied in recent decades.
 Two interesting, distinct but typical examples are the papers by Blass [1] and Eklof [8], both jointly with Shelah.
 In the first case the authors consider almost-free abelian groups and assume the existence of large canonical, free subgroups.
-Nevertheless, as shown in their recent article, it is impossible to identify the group structure.
-The other paper deals with Kaplansky's test problems (which are excellent indicators, that the objects are fare away from a classification).
-The authors are able to construct very free abelian groups and verify the test problems for them by a careful choice of particular elements of their endomorphisms rings.
+Nevertheless, there exist $\aleph_1$ -separable torsion-free groups G of size $\aleph_1$ with a basic subgroup B of rank $\aleph_1$ such that all subgroups of G disjoint from B are also free, but the groups G are still not free.
+What else can we say about G?
+The other paper deals with Kaplansky's test problems (which are excellent indicators that the objects defy classification).
+The authors are able to construct very free abelian groups and verify the test problems for them by a careful choice of particular elements of their endomorphism rings.

-Accordingly, we want to investigate and construct a first time more systematically and uniformly \aleph_n -free R-modules M (with n an arbitrary, but fixed natural number) over a domain R with $\operatorname{End}R M = R$.
-Recall that M is \aleph_n -free if every subset of size $< \aleph_n$ is contained in a pure, free submodule of M. The requirement $\operatorname{End}R M = R$ implies that M is indecomposable, hence complicated.
+Accordingly, we want to investigate and construct $\aleph_n$ -free R-modules M (with n an arbitrary, but fixed natural number) over a domain R with $\operatorname{End}R M = R$ for the first time more systematically and uniformly.
+Recall that M is $\aleph_n$ -free if every subset of size $< \aleph_n$ is contained in a pure, free submodule of M. The requirement $\operatorname{End}R M = R$ implies that M is indecomposable, hence complicated.
 (We will also allow that $\operatorname{End}R M$ is a prescribed R-algebra, as in the title of this paper.)